chinsiang99/mongodb-learning-path/README.md

 // Count number of trips over 120 minutes by subscribers db.trips.countDocuments({ tripduration: { $gt: 120 }, usertype: "Subscriber" })
 ```

+# Working with MongoDB Documents in Node.js

+## BSON
+- optimized for storage, retrieval, and transmission across the wire
+- more secure than plain text JSON
+- more data types than JSON